ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_ipv6/guide.en-asia.md

 Log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia), go to the `Bare Metal Cloud`{.action} section and select your server from `Dedicated servers`{.action}.

-The IPv6 gateway assigned to your server will appear in the `Network` section of the `General Information`{.action} tab.
-Once you have copied it, continue with applying the IPv6 configuration.
+The IPv6 block and gateway assigned to your server will appear in the `Network` section of the `General Information`{.action} tab.
+Once you have copied them, continue with applying the IPv6 configuration.

 ![configureipv6](images/ipv6_information.png){.thumbnail}